HuynhHanDong/Alzheimer-Classification/README.md

 - Normalize: mean=[0.485, 0.456, 0.406], std=[0.229, 0.224, 0.225]

 ## Model Training
 Each model is trained separatedly.
-Before training, define device and model, then run the "train_model" function.
+Before training a new model, define new 'device' and new 'model' to avoid errors.
+- ResNet50
-- ResNet152 (coming soon)
+- ResNet152
+- DenseNet121
-- DenseNet201 (coming soon)
+- DenseNet201
 - MobileNetV2
-- Pre-trained MobileNetV2
 - MobileNetV3 small
 - MobileNetV3 large
 - EfficientNetB0
-- EfficientNetB4 (coming soon)
+- Pre-trained MobileNetV2

+=> As MobileNetV2 has the highest accuracy and fastest training time, we use the pre-trained MobileNetV2 to achieve higher accuracy.

 ## Evaluation and visualization
 - Train accuracy and loss plot